neillrobson/bunnydex/README.md

 ### Seeding the Database

-Card data is assumed to exist in a JSON file named `Bunnydex/data/01_deck_blue.json`.
+Card data is assumed to exist in JSON files withing the `Bunnydex/data` directory.
-(Eventually, we'll support one file per deck.)
 The JSON is expected to look like the following:

 ```